 Benefits of Seeking Treatment: It Can Help You Feel Safe and Supported

 Many people who have battled with an addiction or have dealt with a mental illness have felt lonely, at fault or misunderstood.
 The stigmas surrounding addiction and mental illness make it hard to talk about and even harder to decide to get treatment.

 At Seneca Health Services, our focus is on our patients, and we are dedicated to helping each individual we treat to feel better and reach his or her potential.
 We strive to see every new patient within three days of initial contact.
 Each person is evaluated by a qualified clinician and provided with treatment options designed to address their unique needs.

 No matter what your situation is, we want you to remember that you are never alone.
-Seneca Health Services is here to help you with any treatment questions, concerns or needs that you may have.
-Please do not hesitate to contact the Seneca office nearest you or use the link provided here.
+Seneca Health Services is here to help you with any treatment questions, concerns or needs that you may have, and let you know about the benefits of seeking treatment.
+Please do not hesitate to contact the Seneca office nearest you.

 Greenbrier County, West Virginia: (304) 497-0500